openmultiplayer/web/docs/scripting/functions/Update3DTextLabelText.md

 :::warning

 If text[] is empty, the server/clients next to the text might crash!
+(Fixed in open.mp)

 :::